 The following dessert ideas provide lots of delicious options.
 For those who need to refrain from all forms of sugar, the ideas below with the exception of fruit, can be made with natural sugar alternatives like stevia, xylitol, and lakanto.

 At Clean, we focus on dairy-free food because we’ve found that dairy is a toxic trigger for many people.
 But that doesn’t mean you can’t have ice cream or ice pops.
 Lots of dairy-free varieties exist at most supermarkets.
-I’m a big fan of coconut based ice creams and tend to stay away from soy-based ones.
-Check out my own banana ice cream recipe below.
+There are some great coconut-based ice creams and but we recommend staying away from soy-based ones.

-But for the majority of people who cannot sustain nor prefer to live a sweet-free lifestyle, occasional clean desserts are an important and enjoyable part of a balanced diet.
-They can help to mitigate binging, over-indulging, and give us a taste of the sweet life we desire.
+Occasional clean desserts are an important and enjoyable part of a balanced diet.
+They can help to mitigate over-indulging, and give us a taste of the sweet life we desire.